crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

 ### 63. The [XWalkViewWithWindowSecureAsync](basic/XWalkViewWithWindowSecureAsync.java) sample check xwalkview window can prevent from the screenshoting by setting window flag SECURE, include:

-* walkview window can prevent from the screenshoting by setting window flag SECURE
+* xwalkview window can prevent from the screenshoting by setting window flag SECURE

 This usecase covers following interface and methods:

 * XWalkView interface: load methods

+### 65. The [XWalkViewWithOnJavascriptModalDialogAsync](client/XWalkViewWithOnJavascriptModalDialogAsync.java) sample check XWalkUIClient API onJavascriptModalDialog method can work, include:

+* XWalkUIClient API onJavascriptModalDialog method can work

+This usecase covers following interface and methods:

+* XWalkView interface: load methods
+* UIClient interface: onJavascriptModalDialog methods